 Ever since designs for 200 Amsterdam Avenue were first released, the 52-story luxury condo has been hotly contested.
 The building’s zoning plans have been passed back and forth between the Department of Buildings, the Board of Standards and Appeals, the state Supreme Court, and community activists opposed to the project.
-After years of repeated roadblocks, 200 Amsterdam Avenue currently stands at its full height and apartments have begun to sell.
+After years of repeated roadblocks, 200 Amsterdam Avenue currently stands at its full height and the newly built Upper West Side apartments have begun to sell.

 Despite strong opposition from the building’s neighbors, its developer now states that “the bulk of buyers are locals, specifically buyers from the Upper West Side.”
 Steve Pozycki, the CEO of SJP Properties, says that local buyers likely are fueled by “the lack of new residential development of this caliber in the area.”
 The building’s numerous amenities, including a 75-foot saltwater pool, and its close proximity to Lincoln Center further add to its appeal.

 Not everyone buys into Pozycki’s claim, however.
 As local resident Olive Freud says, “I don’t know of anyone who wants to move into that building, and I’m certainly in touch with an awful lot of people.”
 Wherever the building’s new residents come from, nobody is arguing about their ability to spend significant amounts of money for an apartment at 200 Amsterdam Avenue.
 In August, we reported that the building’s two penthouses were listed for around $40 million each.
 One bedroom apartments have a starting price of just under $3 million.